Menu

 What is a National Monument?

 The Antiquities Act of 1906 gave U.S. Presidents the ability to declare an area to be a national monument.
-In the over 100 years of this act, seventeen U.S. Presidents have declared over 140 national monuments under the Act; eight Republicans and nine Democrats.
+Of the 21 Presidents since 1906, 18 U.S. Presidents have declared over 160 national monuments under the Act; nine Republicans and nine Democrats.

 How are National Monuments Different Than Other Public Lands?